Titanic Museum Pigeon Forge: Attractions, Tickets, Prices

 • Website: Titanic Museum Pigeon Forge

 The Museum opened on April 8, 2010, where guests came to see the half-scale model of the original RMS Titanic.
-The Museum has 400 pre-discovered artifacts from the wreck of the original Ship.
+The Museum has more than 400 artifacts connected to the Titanic and its passengers.
 These artifacts are held in 20 galleries around the establishment.

 The entire scale model is situated on top of a pool that is meant to give you the illusion of being at sea on the Titanic.
 The whole tour is designed to provide a realistic yet elusive illusion of being a passenger on the esteemed Ship from 1912.

 The décor, crew, and ambiance of the property resemble the culture and mood of the 1912 era.
 You will get to guide yourself through the entire museum tour, which will take you about 2 hours to finish.
-The tour starts with you getting a ticket at the entrance.
+The tour starts with you receiving a boarding pass.
 Instead of your name, the ticket is given the name of a passenger who boarded the original Titanic.
-It also includes the class they were traveling to.
+It also includes the class they were traveling in.

 Needless to say, you will get to learn the individual stories of these passengers, especially the one whose ticket you hold.
 You will know a little about their backgrounds, occupation, and much more.
 The tour will then take you to the Titanic Memorial Room, where you will get to know if your ticketed passenger survived the horrible tragedy.